EdwardLiv/edwardliv.github.io/_posts/2022-01-03-baccalaureate.md

 ## Conclusion

 I hope you found this article helpful in understanding the students' background and results.
 The figures were made in Python Plotly.
-The source code can be found on my [GitHub profile](https://github.com/EdwardLiv) and the data on the [Government's open datasets](https://data.gov.ro/) website.
+The source code is on my [GitHub repository](https://github.com/EdwardLiv/Baccalaureate-Data-Visualization) and data on the [Government's open datasets](https://data.gov.ro/) website.